SimonaAndreeva/SimonaAndreeva/README.md

  **&**

-:medal_sports: We won 6th place at the The International Contest of Children Engineering Teams 2018 in Russia
+:medal_sports: We won 6th place at the International Contest of Children Engineering Teams 2018 in Russia